cagov/design-system/docs/pages/style/content/write-with-conversational-official-voice.md

 Style guides help you be consistent across your content.
 They standardize the way to write punctuation, dates, numbers, and other elements.
 Adopt an existing style guide if you often have questions about how to write something.

 If you want to adopt a style, but do not know how to choose one, Associated Press (AP) Style is a good choice.

+## Share your thoughts

+We’d love to hear what you thought of these principles and if you have suggestions on how we can improve them.
+Share through our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScNllSkyD7sI7wQPQ9LkkfbRB4w7stEbEKuhrHVxYue-DPyQQ/viewform?usp=sf_link).